rgoldberg/gradle-java-modules/README.md

 developed in this repository, but understand that it is not very sophisticated or particularly well-tested at this point in its development.

-If you already have a working Java project, applying the plugin is just two steps:
+If you already have a working Java project, applying the plugin is just one step:

  1. Apply the plugin:
     ```groovy
     plugins {
       id 'org.gradle.java.experimental-jigsaw' version '0.1.1'
     }
-    ```
- 2. Set the module name:
-    ```groovy
-    javaModule.name = '<your-module-name>'
     ```